 Beneficiaries may also pay 5% of respite care received in an inpatient facility while under the care of a hospice team.

 Medicare Part A certainly covers a lot, but some services are not included.

 This list only represents some of the most common exclusions:

 - Private room in a hospital or skilled nursing facility

 - Hospital luxuries like telephones and televisions

-- First 3 pints of blood (Medigap policies may cover this)
+- First 3 pints of blood for a transfusion (Medigap policies may cover this)

 - Skilled nursing facility care without an inpatient hospital stay of at least three days

 - Room and board at a skilled nursing facility while receiving coverage for hospice